Coach's End of the Year Thoughts

 I'm Coach K, and I'm bettin' on it.

-Poetic Justice for
+Poetic Justice for Manford Fowler

-by Niofred Koskelo, FFL Analyst
+This Week by Niofred Koskelo, FFL Analyst I tell ya,

-as a former coach with the Chicago Black Sox,
+as a former coach with the Chicago Black Sox, nothing was

 more irritating than losing to Miami.
-Especially
+Especially back

 when Fowler was with the team.
-They'd march into
+They'd march into town

-with their movie star tans and their Playboy centerfold
+with their movie star tans and their Playboy centerfold girlfriends

-the WFC with a lazy shiftless owner would begin.
+and the trash-talk about being the underclass of the WFC with a lazy shiftless owner would begin.

-That's why it was so damn enjoyable watching this pathetic
+That's why it was so damn enjoyable watching this pathetic Miracles

 team get crushed by Chicago.
-That and the fact
+That and the fact that

 I won a truckload picking Chicago to win this one.